 The juvenile justice system was created to assist youth and families in becoming self-sufficient within their own communities.
 This has also been supported by research, including an increased success for youth that remain in the family home and receive services within their community.
-The State of Nebraska has a long-standing culture of placing youth out of the family home in hopes to reduce a youth's risk.
-This is not supported by research and has shown negative results for Nebraska vouth and families.
-Therefore, it is essential that in-home support and services are prioritized by probation officers to assist a youth and family in their own communities and reduce a youth's risk to return to the juvenile justice system.
+The State of Nebraska has a long -standing culture of placing youth out of the family home in hopes of reducing a youth's risk.
+This is not supported by research and has shown negative results for Nebraska youth and families.
+Therefore, it is essential that in-home support and services are prioritized by probation officers to assist a youth and family in their own community and reduce a youth's risk of returning to the juvenile justice system.

-In the publication "Improving the Effectiveness of Juvenile Justice Programs: A New Perspective on Evidence-Based Practices" by Lipsey,

-Howell, Kelly, Chapmann and Carver, they find that "research has not supported the effectiveness of large, congregate, custodial juvenile correctional facilities for rehabilitating juvenile offenders."
+In the publication Improving the Effectiveness of Juvenile Justice Programs: A New Perspective on Evidence-Based Practices by Lipsey, Howell, Kelly, Chapmann and Carver, they find that "research has not supported the effectiveness of large, congregate, custodial juvenile correctional facilities for rehabilitating juvenile offenders."
 Additionally, they identify three challenges that must be overcome to ensure improved results for juvenile justice youth, the second is "building effective community-based programs for probation, reentry, aftercare, and parole systems to accommodate reductions in secure confinement."

-This outcome is measured by analyzing the total number of youth in OHP during any point of the month and the number of vouchers that are issued to pay for community-based services.
-Community-based services include intensive family preservation (IFP), multisystemic therapy (MST), and family support work (FSW).
+This outcome is measured by analyzing the total number of youth in OHP during any point of the month and the number of youth that are receiving in-home services.

-Congregate Non-Treatment and Congregate Treatment are now reported as two separate categories.
-Congregate Non-Treatment include: crisis stabilization, enhanced shelter, group home (A and B), maternity group home (parenting and non-parenting), independent living and shelter.
+OHP includes a variety of categories.
+Congregate Non-Treatment includes: crisis stabilization, developmental disability group home, enhanced shelter, group home (A and B), maternity group home (parenting and non-parenting), independent living and shelter.
 Congregate Treatment includes: acute inpatient hospitalization, psychiatric residential treatment facility, short term residential and treatment group home.
-Congregate Non-Treatment has decreased by 9.3% when comparing February and August 2016.
-Whereas, the number of youth receiving community-based services continues to fluctuate based on the needs of the current population.